idrsolutions/JDeli_ImageIO_Plugin/README.md

 ---

 This can be done by copying the repository, or the build jar to your class path.

-We also have a [pre-made combined JDeli and ImageIO jar](https://www.idrsolutions.com/jdeli/trial-download) which contains the latest of both.
+(coming soon) - We will also have a [pre-made combined JDeli and ImageIO jar](https://www.idrsolutions.com/jdeli/trial-download) which contains the latest of both.

 **Using Maven**